brooklynrail/brooklynrail-platform/content/events/2020/10/katherine-stewart-with-jamie-nares.md

       Republic, New York Review of Books, and the Advocate.
 You may follow her on Twitter @kathsstewart"
   - person: jamie-nares
-    event_bio: >
-      Jamie Nares is a contemporary British artist known for her large calligraphic paintings.
-Born in 1953 in London, England, Nares went on to study at the School of Visual Arts in New York, soon becoming an integral part of the late 1970s downtown Manhattan art scene, initially working in film and creating a series titled No Wave.
-Today, her work is found in the collections of the Metropolitan Museum of Art in New York, the Whitney Museum of American Art in New York, and the Albright-Knox Art Museum in Buffalo, among others.
-Nares lives and works in New York, NY.
+    event_bio: Over the course of a five-decade career, James Nares has investigated, challenged, and expanded the boundaries of her multimedia practice that encompasses film, music, painting, photography, and performance.
+She continues to employ various media to explore physicality, motion, and the unfolding of time.
+Nares has been the subject of numerous solo exhibitions, including at the Metropolitan Museum of Art, New York, and a career-spanning retrospective at the Milwaukee Art Museum.
+Her work is included in several prominent public collections, including the Metropolitan Museum of Art, New York, the Museum of Modern Art, New York, the Whitney Museum of American Art, New York and the Albright-Knox Gallery, Buffalo, NY.
+A career-spanning survey of her film and video works were presented in 2008 at Anthology Film Archives, New York.
+In 2014, Rizzoli published a comprehensive monograph on Nares's career to date.
+In 2019 the Milwaukee Art Museum published a catalog in conjunction with Nares’s retrospective held at the museum.
+Nares has lived and worked in New York since 1974 and is represented by the Kasmin Gallery, NY.
 poets:
   - person: gabriel-ramirez
     event_bio: Gabriel Ramirez is a Queer Afro-Latinx poet and teaching artist.